-- Should the student not understand the reason for their mark, he/she may request an interview with the supervisors. - This must be done immediately after the supervisors have finished examining the class. - Should the student wish to make a formal complaint, this must be addressed to the programme management.
+- Should the student not understand the reason for their mark, he/she may request an interview with the supervisors. - This must be done no later than 14 days after the student has received his assessment. - Should the student wish to make a formal complaint, this must be addressed to the programme management.
 See also the Executive Order on Examinations for information on complaints about examinations.